Overture ・ Being ・ Order ・ Choice ・ Regard ・ Field Guide

 Inherent Dignity — You matter because you exist

-Substantive Dignity — The state defines what dignified life looks like
+Substantive Dignity — The state defines what counts as dignified

 Each form has power.
-Each has been used to protect people and to control them.
-And each, standing alone, has serious limitations.
+Each has been used to protect people or to control them.
+And each one, standing alone, breaks down.

 Why This Matters

-Understanding these four forms isn’t just academic.
-It helps you recognize what’s happening when:
+Understanding these four forms helps you see what’s actually happening when:

 A government bans something “to protect human dignity” (substantive)